darrenbrazas/darrenbrazas/README.md

-# Hi, I'm Darren 👋
+# Hi, I'm Darren

 🎓 Computer Engineering student
 📍 Toronto, Canada
 💻 Interested in software, hardware, and building things that actually work

 ## 🚀 About Me
-I'm a third-year Computer Engineering student exploring the intersection of **software, hardware, and problem-solving**.
+I'm a third year Computer Engineering student exploring the intersection of **software, hardware, and problem-solving**.
 Currently focused on strengthening my fundamentals, building small projects, and learning by doing.

 I’m especially interested in: